Dharshan-John/Line-Follower/README.md

 Upload the code from Line-Follower/Pathfinder.ino using Arduino IDE.

-If it’s zig-zagging too much → lower P or increase D.
+If it’s zig-zagging too much → lower Kp or increase Kd.

-If it’s slow to correct → increase P.
+If it’s slow to correct → increase Kp.

-If it always drifts off in the same direction → add some I.
+If it always drifts off in the same direction → add some Ki.